Pips Answer for Thursday, January 22, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-22
+NYT Pips easy answer for 2026-01-22

-Answer for 2026-01-22
+Complete answer for 2026-01-22 (Easy)

 I started with the Easy puzzle to get my brain in gear.
 I noticed that cell (2,2) had to be less than 3, which really narrowed down which dominoes could end up in that corner.